Imagine that 6 out of 10 calls you make end up being successful…

 Remember, a good salesperson will always make use of sales objections.

 This is the time when you can show that even though a client may not be eager to agree on a deal you have something that will make him forget about his doubts.

 Ceri says that “when a prospect makes objections is the time when they are really listening to you and your opportunity to address their issues.
 They will learn more about your product/service and be more informed.”

-Be ready for the objections and make your cold calling script proof-ready.
+Be ready for the objections and make your cold calling scripts objections-proof.